v3fish/SCAMStalkerConfigurator/README.md

 # Stalker Configurator Aiming & Movement (SCAM)

-GUI tool for configuring vaulting, movement, and aiming parameters in S.T.A.L.K.E.R.
-2: Heart of Chornobyl.
+GUI tool for S.T.A.L.K.E.R.
+2: Heart of Chornobyl to configuring vaulting, movement, and aiming parameters.

 - Easy-to-use interface for adjusting movement and aiming settings
 - Save and load custom presets